trustthevote/Rocky/doc/production.md

     $ rake default features

 To get set up for development, run `sudo geminstaller`, which will install all the ruby gems needed by the application.

+## Additional Notes

+You can find a version of the branding gem's sources specifically customized for Rock The Vote here: git@git.osuosl.org:rocky_branding

+It looks like life is better with Rake 0.8.7.
+I changed the Gemgile accordingly

+It looks like gem "hpricot", "0.8.6" is missing.
+I added it

+Added db/&.sqlite3 to .gitignore